Verdin: Breeding

 Verdins nest in the spring and tend to form monogamous pairs, but do not stay together year-round.
 Otherwise, they are usually solitary.
 Both males and females build nests for roosting and nesting, and both incubate the eggs and tend to young.
 Clutch sizes vary from 3-6 eggs, which are light green with irregular dark red-brown spots, concentrated at the bottom end of the egg.
 No formal courtship display is known for the species, but males sing more frequently during breeding and sometimes also build a "display nest" of sorts.
 This display nest may help to display partner suitability, but this correlation has not been confirmed.
 Once paired, the male and female claim a territory (as large as 20 acres) and will defend the boundary starting early in the breeding season through fledging.
 After fledging, the young forage with both parents until winter, and then disperse short distances from their hatching site.

 Food and feeding

 Verdins are insectivorous, continuously foraging among the desert trees and scrubs.
 Verdins occasionally try to obtain sugar water from hummingbird feeders.
-Feeds on many kinds of tiny insects, both adults and larvae, and also consumes hard and soft mast of many trees and shrubs.
+They feed on many kinds of tiny insects, both adults and larvae, and also consume hard and soft mast of many trees and shrubs.